Mutation: Role in carcinogenesis

 On the other hand, a mutation may occur in a somatic cell of an organism.
 Such mutations will be present in all descendants of this cell within the same organism.
 The accumulation of certain mutations over generations of somatic cells is part of cause of malignant transformation, from normal cell to cancer cell.

 Cells with heterozygous loss-of-function mutations (one good copy of gene and one mutated copy) may function normally with the unmutated copy until the good copy has been spontaneously somatically mutated.
 This kind of mutation happens often in living organisms, but it is difficult to measure the rate.
 Measuring this rate is important in predicting the rate at which people may develop cancer.

 Point mutations may arise from spontaneous mutations that occur during DNA replication.
 The rate of mutation may be increased by mutagens.
 Mutagens can be physical, such as radiation from UV rays, X-rays or extreme heat, or chemical (molecules that misplace base pairs or disrupt the helical shape of DNA).
 Mutagens associated with cancers are often studied to learn about cancer and its prevention.

-Prion mutations

-Prions are proteins and do not contain genetic material.
-However, prion replication has been shown to be subject to mutation and natural selection just like other forms of replication.
-The human gene PRNP codes for the major prion protein, PrP, and is subject to mutations that can give rise to disease-causing prions.